 So far, I like the wise voice of Amy…I haven’t finished, but almost there.
 It’s along the similar path of #GIRLBOSS, with the “go your own way” attitude, but yet completely different.
 Amy doesn’t have that rebellious, screw “the man” kind of attitude like Sophia.
 She’s more laid back, kinda funny and grounded.
 She makes fun of herself.
 She’s humble.
 She’s wise.
 And who knew she’d be insecure?
 I do think there are many times when she loses focus, and her editors should have corrected that before publishing.

 I also adored the chapter by Seth Meyers.
-Proving again and again that he’s charming, cute, genuine and sincere.
+Proving again and again that he’s charming, cute, genuine, and sincere.
 We could totally be BFFs.
-You hear that Seth?
+Do you hear that Seth?
 BFFs!
 He conveys his love and respect for her and their sincere friendship.
 She returns it with the text she wrote him prior to his solo debut on Weekend Update.
 It’s the little things.

 Prior to purchasing and recommending this particular book, I read many different reviews on Yes Please.
-Many people loved it while others were disappointed because it was not chucked full of comedy.
+Many people loved it while others were disappointed because it was not chocked full of comedy.
 Maybe that is why I wasn’t disappointed?
-I knew what was to be expect.
+I knew what was to be expected.
 I knew this was a book about Amy’s life and how sometimes it’s awesome and sometimes it completely stinks.
-A one liner here and there, but not to expect belly laughs on every page just because she’s a comedian.
+A one-liner here and there, but not to expect belly laughs on every page just because she’s a comedian.
 I liked how she was completely honest about her demons.
 It’s in a way comforting to know you aren’t the only one who has weird or crazy thoughts.

 Amy says sorry a lot.
 Do you say sorry a lot?
 I sure do.
 Even when I’m not sorry, I say sorry, just like Amy.
 I tell ya what I’m not sorry for.
 I’m not sorry I read this book, but I am sorry I didn’t love, love, love it.
 I mean, it was good.
 It really was, but it didn’t knock my socks off.
 Ya know?
 How did you guys like it?
 Did you love it?
 Was it meh?
 Did you accidentally lose the power cord to your iPad?
 What do you guys want to read next?
 Do we have more recommendations?
 I welcome you to join in the discussion in the comments section below.
 I’d love to hear your voice.